BitcoinUnlimited/BitcoinUnlimited/doc/build-macos.md

 Build Bitcoin Unlimited
 ------------------------

-1. Clone the bitcoin source code and cd into `BitcoinUnlimited`
+1. Clone the Bitcoin source code and cd into `BitcoinUnlimited`

         git clone https://github.com/BitcoinUnlimited/BitcoinUnlimited.git
         cd BitcoinUnlimited

 2. Build:

-    Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Bitcoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.